-The 2012-13 season will be Lauren Thomer’s first season as an assistant coach and the recruiting coordinator for the Yale University women’s basketball team.
+Lauren Thomer will enter her third season as an assistant coach and the recruiting coordinator for the Yale University women’s basketball team.

-In just three seasons at Manhattanville, Thomer moved into third place on the program’s career victories list.
+Thomer arrived at Yale after three seasons as the head women’s basketball coach at Manhattanville College (Division III), where she guided the Valiants to a 45-32 record over three seasons, which included consecutive Freedom Conference regular-season championships in 2009-10 and 2010-11.
+In just three seasons at Manhattanville, Thomer moved into third-place on the program’s career victories list.
 In her first two seasons, she posted the second-most wins by a coach in their first two seasons in program history.

 Thomer earned her Bachelor of Arts degree in Elementary Education and Journalism in 2004 from Rider University, where she was the Broncs’ point guard for four seasons.
 She was a three-time Metro Atlantic Athletic Conference All-Academic Team selection and received the team’s Academic Excellence award as a senior.
 She also earned her Master of Education degree in Kinesiology and Sport and Exercise Psychology from the University of Virginia in 2006.

 While earning her master’s degree at Virginia, Thomer successfully balanced coaching duties on two different basketball teams.
 As the head coach for the University of Virginia’s club basketball team, she led the squad to a 46-6 record over two seasons and the 2005 East Coast Women’s Club Championship.
 At the same time, Thomer was the top assistant coach at the prominent St. Anne’s Belfield School in Charlottesville, Va., mentoring several future Division I players as the squad won a conference title and placed fifth in the Virginia State Tournament.